 After you have dealt with the accident at the scene, you might decide that you want to make a compensation claim for any injuries.
 For most people, there is a 3-year time limit from the date the accident happened to do so.
 However, claims involving children can be made by a responsible adult at any point before they are 18-years old.
 There are other time limits so please call our team to learn more.

-We hope you find this article helpful and informative.
+We hope you find this article on cycle accident claims helpful and informative.
 After you’ve read it, our team will be happy to provide further free legal advice on the phone.
 We can help by assessing what happened, looking at the evidence, and explaining if you could take things further.
 Once you have finished reading, why not speak to a specialist from our team?

 If you’ve suffered cycling injuries and are eligible to make a claim, you might be wondering about bicycle accident claim payouts.